 Once the scores are in, the hard part begins.
 This is where your skills as a procurement professional really shine, as you work to understand areas of disagreement, build consensus, and ultimately come to a mutually agreeable decision.

 The report data shows that a surprising 35% of all proposal scores lacked consensus among the evaluation committee.
 (Lack of consensus was defined as an instance where any two evaluators’ scores for a given criterion on a given supplier differed by 30% or more).
 A further 41% of scores featured soft consensus.
 Only 21% of scores featured a hard consensus.

 Lack of consensus is neither ‘good’ nor ‘bad’ — but it certainly can slow down an evaluation process.
 To ensure effective resolution, procurement professionals should focus the meeting around outlier scores or areas of significant disagreement, and avoid line-by-line reviews of scores that are in agreement.
 Attention should also be given to thorough documentation of the decision, so that in vendor debriefs, bid protest, or audits, the decision is well-justified and defensible.

 As with any benchmark, these stats are not intended to provide a prescriptive target for your team to hit, but rather to put your process into a larger context and surface ways that your own process could be enhanced for greater effectiveness and more value.

-For more insights from our study on RFP processes and outcomes, attend the State of the RFP Benchmarking webinar.
+For more insights from our study on RFP processes and outcomes, watch the State of the RFP Benchmarking webinar on-demand.